 Summary of What My Lips Have Kissed, and Where, and Why

-“What My Lips Have Kissed, and Where, and Why” is a poem told from the perspective of a speaker who cannot remember the lovers of her past, only the happy state she must once have inhabited.
 The speaker describes what parts of her memory have been lost, “what” her lips have kissed, “why” they kissed, and “where” they kissed.
-She continues in this way, informing the reader she cannot recall “what arms have lain / Under my head…” The rain of present day is bringing out ghosts though, and they listen at her window, hoping she will notice and remember them, but she does not.
+She continues in this way, informing the reader she cannot recall “what arms have lain / Under my head…” The rain of present-day is bringing out ghosts though, and they listen at her window, hoping she will notice and remember them, but she does not.

 Thus begins the sestet portion of the poem in which she is morning the loss of what she considers, “summer.”
 She describes herself as a winter tree that knows its branches used to be louder, more lively than they currently are but cannot remember the birds that once lived there in summer.
 So too has she forgotten who made her happy in the past, she only feels the void.
 The poem concludes sadly with no hope for the future, she says she once knew summer, but that “in me [it[ sings no more.”